shyamvkansagra/slate/source/includes/_customWishlistPage.md

 ## Update a wishlist event

+### _swat.updateWishlistEvent(eventsToUpdate, callbackFn, errorFn)

 Allows updating "cprops" parameter for an array of events.
-More info on "cprops" is here.
+More info on "cprops" is [here](#json-key-reference-for-sending-pageview-wishlist-cart-events).

 ```javascript
 window._swat.updateWishlistEvent(